 The benefit ice climbers have enjoyed from the early season freeze-thaw cycles is being compromised by the current unseasonably mild temperatures but there is still plenty of winter remaining and the potential remains for the ice to fatten again.

 Cascade Ponds is an excellent place for an unstructured snowshoe combined with a picnic lunch.
-It is a peaceful place to enjoy spectacular mountain scenery on a clear-sky, sunny day moderated by cool, fresh mountain air.
-It doesn't get much better than this.
+The spectacular surroundings provide a peaceful place to enjoy incredible mountain scenery on a clear-sky, sunny day moderated by cool, fresh mountain air.
+Relaxation and exercise doesn't get much better than this.